-- NMSU main campus engineering majors may request to take core classes at other institutions of higher education to meet NMSU College of Engineering Departmental Core in the following situations:
+- NMSU main campus engineering majors may take core classes at other institutions of higher education to meet NMSU College of Engineering Departmental Core in the following situations: (1) if the NMSU core course cannot accommodate any more eligible students and (2) the course is not offered during a given semester of the academic year. - The following conditions and restrictions apply to any course not taken on the NMSU main campus. - The department must approve the course prior to enrollment (student shall provide a corresponding course syllabus and any other documentation required to Department Head).

-if the NMSU core course cannot accommodate any more eligible students and (2) the course is not offered during a given semester of the academic year. - The following conditions and restrictions apply to any course not taken on the NMSU main campus.
+- The course must be a class in a program that is accredited by an accreditation commission of ABET, Inc. and cannot be graded in the S/U grade mode. - The course must be substantially the same as the equivalent NMSU class and the student must have satisfied all NMSU prerequisite requirements. - The student shall provide a corresponding course syllabus and any other documentation required. - If NMSU prerequisite requirements are not satisfied, credit will be denied regardless of a passing grade for the course at the other institution.

-- · The department must approve the course prior to enrollment. - The course must be a class in a program that is accredited by an accreditation commission of ABET, Inc. and cannot be graded in the S/U grade mode. - The course must be substantially the same as the equivalent NMSU class and the student must have satisfied all NMSU prerequisite requirements. - The student shall provide a corresponding course syllabus and any other documentation required. - If NMSU prerequisite requirements are not satisfied, credit will be denied regardless of a passing grade for the course at the other institution. - Exams must be Proctored for any on-line course not taken from the NMSU main campus. - Core requirements are defined as required departmental, disciplinerelated courses within the major.
+In addition to 2 above, the following conditions apply to any on-line course not taken from the NMSU main campus.